domnantas/github-review-in-progress/readme.md

-# Github Review In Progress
+# GitHub Review In Progress

 ![Logo](source/icon128.png)

-Browser extension which allows you to see when your pull requests are being reviewed on Github.
+Browser extension which allows you to see when your pull requests are being reviewed on GitHub.

 ### 🏗 Development